SofaDefrost/SoftRobots.DesignOptimization/README.md

 python3 main.py -n SensorFinger -op 0 -sa -nsa 2
 ```
 - -n, --name: name of the soft robot.
 - -op, --optimization_problem: reference to the configuration describing a given optimization problem for a soft robot parametric design.
 For a same soft robot, several optimization configurations can be implemented considering different design variables or optimization objectives.
+In the case of the SoftFinger, the available optimization configurations are found in the subfolder "Models/SensorFinger/OptimizationConfigs/".
+If you select a non-existing configuration, the script will run with a default value.
 - -sa, --sensitivity_analysis: call to the sensitivity analysis script
 - -nsa, --n_samples_per_param: Number of point to sample for each design variable [Optional, default=2]